InternetFriendsAdventures/InternetFriendsAdventures.github.io/games/MSPaintHellaFuntimeAdventureFriends/game2/dm.md

  This is the most recently updated map.
 Who knows how old it is.
 </div>

 Only significant landmarks are marked here.
-To the west there is the Cleptsy fire, to the east there is a molested pile of sticks, and up north, a 5 minute walk from the shore line there is a boulder outcropping nearby a small clearing.
-In that clearing there is an "L" shaped house made of sticks (by archie).
+North on own island is Refugee camp.
+Down is a city, then boatyard, then below that is the observatory.
+Hidden waterfall to the left ish and below that is the canyon with river.
+Then docks downwards, then capital city, then graveyard.

-# Player travel
+# Player Location
+Puffer: Sleeping in observatory
+Flaame and Jellah: Running from Skeleton, heading towards Capital City.
+Surge: Heading towards beach to camp for the night from Capital City
+Nib: Near Refugee camp